Fall Yard Clean Up Tips

 • Or, skip bags entirely.
 Use your lawn mower’s mulch setting to break leaves down into small pieces.
 Over time, this mulch of smaller leaf particles will break down and add nutrients to your yard.

 • Do not burn dry leaves.
 Burning yard waste is illegal in many cities and municipalities.
-Even on a calm day, a gust of wind can carry burning leaves far away, potentially causing a larger fire.
+Even on a calm day, a gust of wind can carry burning leaves far away, potentially causing a more significant fire.

 • Do include the whole family in yard clean up.
 Maybe even jump in your large leaf pile.

-Every city or suburb has slightly different rules and regulations when it comes to cleaning up fall yard waste.
-Be sure to double check with your local government before starting your clean up project.
+Every city or suburb has slightly different rules and regulations for cleaning up fall yard waste.
+Be sure to double-check with your local government before starting your clean-up project.

 Minneapolis